Emmerson-Miranda/XSLTUnit/README.md

 # XSLTUnit

-This project allow validate the outputs of XSLT transformations against XSD files and create a JUnit report file.
+This project enable validation of the outputs of XSLT transformations against XSD files and create a JUnit report file, in other words this project allow us validate the results of our XSLTs are full-compliant with their target schemas, or even detect possible problems in production environments when the schemas definition changes.

 The below image show the output in Eclipse by just click on *xslt-junit-results.xml* file.

 ![Output example](./images/junit-output.png)